 The theme for the week is Equanimity, a funny word that means sort of what it sounds like.
 Equanimity comes from the Latin word aequus meaning balanced, and animus meaning spirit or internal state.
 In the physical world we say a person has lost balance if they fall to one side or another.
-In the same way a person loses internal balance if they fall into one or the other of the following contrasting reactions:
+In the same way a person loses internal balance if they fall into one or the other of the following contrasting reactions: • Suppression –A state of thought/feeling arises and we attempt to cope with it by stuffing it down, denying it, tightening around it, etc.

 • Identification –A state of thought/feeling arises and we fixate it, hold onto it inappropriately, not letting it arise, spread and pass with its natural rhythm.